jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 ### Lab

 You will need to do some research and find the download links for the Linux and BSD based distros below and install them in VirtualBox.
-You will need to install the latest version of [VirtualBox 6.1.x](https://virtualbox.org "VirtualBox Download site") in order to complete this exercise; it can be installed via Chocolatey or Brew package managers as well.
+You will need to install the latest version of [VirtualBox 7.x](https://virtualbox.org "VirtualBox Download site") in order to complete this exercise; it can be installed via Chocolatey or Brew package managers as well.
 If you are using an M1 Mac, you will need to purchase a copy of a comparable software called [Parallels Virtualization for M1 Macs](https://www.parallels.com/ "Parallels virtualization for M1 Mac").

 Complete each install to disk--there should NOT be an INSTALL ICON on the desktop -- your screenshot is taken after a complete install is finished and a reboot has taken place.
 Assume each instance listed below is 64-bit version.
 Take a screen shot of each desktop after logging in.
 There are 17 different distributions listed.
 If a version number is not listed, assume the latest version unless noted.

 ![*Sample Deliverable*](images/Chapter-03/lab-example/virtualbox-ubuntu.png "Sample Deliverable")

 * Debian Based
-  * Ubuntu 20.04 Desktop edition
+  * Ubuntu 22.04 Desktop edition
-  * Lubuntu 20.04 Desktop edition
+  * Lubuntu 22.04 Desktop edition
-  * XUbuntu 20.04 Desktop edition
+  * Xubuntu 22.04 Desktop edition
-  * Ubuntu 20.04 Server edition
+  * Ubuntu 22.04 Server edition
   * Trisquel Linux
-  * Solus Linux - MATE
   * PureOS

 * Red Hat Based
-  * Fedora 35 - Workstation edition
+  * Fedora 38 - Workstation edition
-  * CentOS Stream - Minimal install
+  * AlmaLinux 9.x

 * Illumos / Solaris Based
-  * OmniOS Community Edition
+  * OmniOS - Community Edition

 * BSD based
   * FreeBSD
+  * TruNAS Core
+  * PfSense

 * Linux
-  * Alpine Linux - Standard
   * MX Linux
   * Pop!_OS
-  * Linux Mint
+  * Kali Linux

 * Network Based Install
   * openSUSE Leap
-  * Debian 11.x
+  * Debian 12.x

 * Installing Guest Additions in each VirtualMachine
   * Following the instructions in section 3.9.5, install the VirtualBox Guest Additions Package in the below listed Operating systems, placing a screenshot directly below each bullet point